JC Raulston Arboretum Plant Sale

 Livin' Easy™ floribunda rose

 A wonderful landscape rose, Livin' Easy™ will let you live a bit easier too with its low maintenance.
 Vigorous, low-growing, with huge clusters of large, double, colorful flowers and a nice fruity fragrance.
 Excellent flower production and good disease resistance make it a winner.

 Incredible, vibrant coral-orange blooms cover this small mounding shrub starting in late spring.
 Flowers continue until to mid-fall.
 Drift® roses are a cross between full size groundcover roses and miniature roses.
 They are tough, disease resistant, and virtually maintenance free.

 This large shrub or small tree is best grown as a cut back shrub so the brilliant orange-red stems can brighten the winter landscape.
-Fall color is bright gold.
-This quick growing plant is easy in any soils from dry to constantly wet.

 big red sage

 Once thought to be extinct in the wild, but rediscovered in a few locales in Texas during the 1980's.
 This tall sage has spikes of rosy-red flowers visited by hummingbirds in summer.
 Makes a dramatic presence in the garden and deserves to be more widely grown in gardens.
 Plant in well-drained soil.